BenjaminMullerGit/Latent-Dirichlet-Allocation-Description-Implementation-Test/README.md

 # LDA
 Presenting a paper we wrote for a student project in 2013.
-The project and the comments in the code are written in French but will soon be translated.

 Latent Dirichlet Allocation is a Generative Probabilistic model.
 It was first desribe by Jordan, A. Ng and, Blei in 2003.
 The range of its applicatio is very broad.
 Let's name a few :